proplot-dev/proplot/docs/tutorial5.rst

-You can also change the “gamma” of any `~proplot.colortools.PerceptuallyUniformColormap` map on-the-fly.
+You can also change the “gamma” of any `~proplot.styletools.PerceptuallyUniformColormap` map on-the-fly.
 The “gamma” controls how the luminance and saturation channels vary between segments of the colormap.
 A gamma larger than ``1`` emphasizes high luminance, low saturation colors, and a gamma smaller than ``1`` emphasizes low luminance, high saturation colors.
-See `~proplot.colortools.PerceptuallyUniformColormap` for details.
+See `~proplot.styletools.PerceptuallyUniformColormap` for details.

 .. code:: ipython3